-It is hard to make judgements about other people when everyone you work with is different and you all have have to engage with each other while you’re working.
+It is hard to make judgments about other people when everyone you work with is different, and you all have to engage with each other while you’re working.

 That keeps people who don’t look like you from becoming others.

-Until an unfortunate event happens with your employees, you might poo-poo the need to train your employees on what is acceptable and not.
+Until an unfortunate event happens with your employees, you might poo-poo the need to train your employees on what is acceptable.

-I don’t ascribe to that old adage, Nothing can happen through you until it happens to you.
+I don’t ascribe to that adage; Nothing can happen through you until it happens to you.

 Responding to criticism arguing that the Philadelphia incident was just a few bad apples, Starbucks replied, "Because systemic racism and bias is bigger than one partner, one store or one company.
 We are shutting our stores for this training because we recognize that we have the responsibility to be part of the solution."

-The way forward to a more inclusive world is to build a bigger tent that welcomes everyone to your store - black, white, Asian, Muslim, Christian, gay, straight, transgender, old, young, with kids and without - shoppers are all purple and their money is green.
+The way forward to a more inclusive world is to build a more giant tent that welcomes everyone to your store - shoppers are all purple, and their money is green.